This 5-Minute Arm Workout with Dumbbells Fits Into Any Schedule

 Wondering how to get strong, sculpted arms?
-Grab a set of dumbbells and get sleek, toned arms and shoulders with this easy arm workout for women.
+Grab a set of dumbbells and boost those biceps, triceps, and shoulders with this easy arm workout for women.
 (And by "easy" we mean simple, not effortless, trust.)
-This dumbbell arm workout was designed to help you reach your fitness goals by squeezing in short burst of exercise throughout your day.
-You can do it alone or combine it with other targeted toning plans to build your own complete workout.
+This dumbbell arm workout was designed to help you reach your fitness goals by squeezing in a short burst of exercise throughout your day.
+You can do it alone or combine it with other specific strength training plans to build your own complete workout.
 (Bookmark this 5-minute arm workout as well as this quick core routine and this speedy Tabata so you can easily squeeze in a sweat next time the clock is ticking.)

-How it works: Do 1 set of each exercise back to back, with little to no rest between moves.
-The complete circuit should take about five minutes, but you can repeat 1 or 2 more times if your schedule allows.
+How it works: Do 1 set of each exercise in this arm workout back to back, with little to no rest between moves.
+The complete arm workout for women should take about five minutes, but you can repeat 1 or 2 more times if your schedule allows.

 You'll need: A set of dumbbells (3 to 15 pounds, depending on level) and a mat (optional).

-Stand with feet wide, knees soft, holding dumbbells with arms in a goal post position (elbows open to sides at shoulder level).
-Brace abs into spine and extend arms straight overhead.
-Slowly lower elbows to return to start.
-Do 20 reps.
+A. Stand with feet wide, knees soft, holding dumbbells with arms in a goal post position (elbows open to sides at shoulder level).

-Stand with feet wide, knees soft, holding dumbbells with both hands in front of hips.
-Engage abs and bring arms overhead, stopping with arms slightly in front of head.
+A. Stand with feet wide, knees soft, holding a dumbbell with both hands in front of the chest.
+Engage abs and bring arms overhead, biceps next to ears.

-Bend elbows and lower weights behind head all the way down to shoulders (avoid letting elbows open out to the side and relax neck).
-Extend arms back up and then chop arms down toward hips.
-Immediately raise arms back overhead to return to start (use abdominal muscles to keep torso steady as arms raise and lower).
-Do 20 reps.
+B. Bend elbows and lower the weight behind head all the way down to shoulders (avoid letting elbows open out to the side and relax neck).

 Inverted Curl to Front Press